 const store = createStore(rootReducer);

-// If we call reducers as properties in the state, then the code can be shortened:
+// If we call reducers as properties in the state, we can shorten the code:

 // const todos = (state = [], action) => { ... };